famous-battles-and-conflicts

 The Numbers and the Cost

 Ancient sources report 6,400 Persian dead and only 192 Athenian dead lost at Marathon.
 This ratio reflects the asymmetry of the combat.
 The hoplite's armor meant that many wounds that would have killed a lighter-armed soldier were survivable.
 The phalanx's shield wall meant that the majority of Persian arrows and spears were intercepted before they could reach a hoplite's body.
-When the Greeks advanced, the Persian soldiers who stood their ground were cut down; those who fled were pursued by hoplites who were less encumbered than their victims could not escape.
+When the Greeks advanced, the Persian soldiers who stood their ground were cut down; those who fled were pursued by hoplites who, though encumbered by armor, were still able to catch and kill lighter-armed fugitives.
 The small number of Greek casualties also testifies to the effectiveness of the formation in minimizing losses while inflicting maximum damage.
+The casualty ratio at Marathon became a benchmark for Greek military superiority in the Persian Wars.

 The Legacy of Marathon: The Phalanx and the Persian Wars